Province: History and culture

 The historic European provinces—built up of many small regions, called pays by the French and "cantons" by the Swiss, each with a local cultural identity and focused upon a market town—have been depicted by Fernand Braudel as the optimum-size political unit in pre-industrial Early Modern Europe.
 He asks, "Was the province not its inhabitants' true 'fatherland'?"
 Even centrally-organized France, an early nation-state, could collapse into autonomous provincial worlds under pressure, as during the sustained crisis of the French Wars of Religion (1562–98).

 The British colonies in North America were often named provinces.
 Most (but not all) of the Thirteen Colonies that eventually formed the United States were called provinces.
 All declared themselves "states" when they became independent.
 The Connecticut Colony, the Delaware Colony, Rhode Island and the Colony of Virginia never used the title "province".
 The British colonies further north, which remained loyal to Britain and later confederated to form the original Canada, retained the title of "province" and are still known as such to the present day.

-To 19th- and 20th-century historians, in Europe, centralized government was a sign of modernity and political maturity.
+To 19th and 20th-century historians, in Europe, centralized government was a sign of modernity and political maturity.
 In the late 20th century, as the European Union drew nation-states closer together, centripetal forces seemed simultaneously to move countries toward more flexible systems of more localized, provincial governing entities under the overall European Union umbrella.
 Spain after Francisco Franco has been a "State of Autonomies", formally unitary but in fact functioning as a federation of Autonomous Communities, each exercising different powers.
-(See Politics of Spain.)

 While Serbia, the rump of former Yugoslavia, fought the separatists in the province of Kosovo, the United Kingdom, under the political principle of "devolution", produced (1998) local parliaments in Scotland, Wales and Northern Ireland.
 In ancient India, unlike the Mauryas, the Gupta Empire gave local areas a great deal of independence and divided the empire into 26 large provinces, styled as Bhukti, Pradesha and Bhoga.